 – What is the power source?
 Any kit you purchase you will want to make sure is safe for your child.
 Most kits are typically battery powered, requiring regular household batteries, and are extremely safe for your child.
 Some kits are even solar powered.
 Just be sure to check to see what type of power the kit uses to be sure it is safe for your child.
 Any kits that warn of a danger of electric shock are ones to steer clear of.
 Parents should be on hand to supervise use of a kit and be available to help or answer questions if needed.

 Electronic Kits For Kids aged 3 to 15 years

 This MaKey MaKey kit where anyone can turn an everyday object into a touch pad and link it to the internet.
 Using simple alligator clips kids can turn any object into a keyboard.
 This is a really fun kit for kids and adults alike and the possibilities are endless.
 A great learning tool, teaching basic electronics, where you can connect your computer to the environment around you.
-For around $50 this is a great gift to inspire creativity with a lot of fun added in.
+This is a great gift to inspire creativity with a lot of fun added in.

 2 Kits for Kids (ages 10 to 15)

 This is an all-in-one science lab that teaches kids about electronic components and reading schematics and wiring diagrams.
 Kids can perform 130 cool experiments.
 Manual contains step-by-step, illustrated instructions for each experiment and no tools are needed.
 Consumer who have purchased this kit are thrilled with it’s ability to teach electronic concepts.
 It gives kids a great introduction into the world of electronics and is a great deal of fun for an affordable price.